alinnert/generic-store/README.md

 ## What are the benefits?

-- It has been written with TypeScript in mind.
+- It is written with TypeScript in mind.
 It's super convenient to type your stores.
 - The API surface is tiny, which makes it easy to learn.
 - It "supports" async actions out of the box, by not limiting to sync actions in the first place.
-- No wrapper component needed.
+- No wrapper component needed for React.
-- Also, React support is separated from the core implementation - but included.
-So, you can use it with any UI framework.
+- Also, React support is separated from the core implementation, but included.
+So, you can use it basically anywhere.

 ## Are there drawbacks?

-- A store root **must** be an object, no arrays or other non-object types are supported.
-Its properties can be of any type.
+- A store root **must** be an object, no arrays and other non-object types are supported.
+Its properties can be of any type, though.
 - Currently, there's no support for computed values.
 (May be added later)
 - No time-travel debugging.